paliwodam/allegro-summer-experience-2022/README.md

 ## **My email recruitment process: paliwodam.s.m@gmail.com**

-Web api providing login, name, bio summary of languages used in all public repositories with number of bytes written in corresponding language for github users.
+Web api providing login, name, bio, summary of languages used in all public repositories with number of bytes written in corresponding language for github users.

 ## How to run the application?